celestialized/Workflow-Agent-Example-for-Kofax-Capture/README.md

 This workflow collects detail information of a batch and sends them to a web service where that information is logged into a database

 Information from workflow is stored in 3 tables (Refer [Database script](Scripts/DB Scripts.sql))

     - BATCH_LOG     Store batch information
     - DOCUMENT_LOG  Store document information
     - FIELD_LOG     Store field information

-The workflow is divided into 3 parts as below:
+The workflow is divided into 3 parts as below
 1. **Project LoggingWFAgent**  (Class library VB.NET)

    Represents the workflow and must be registered to KC, it has an entry point of the workflow where we put main logging logic